Apple Pippin: Decline

 By 1997, the Bandai @WORLD was extremely unpopular in the United States.
 Bandai canceled production of the Pippin during its merger discussions with Sega in early 1997, and after the merger was canceled, began rethinking its marketing strategy for the Pippin.
 This led to a short-lived, last resort attempt to market the Pippin as an all-in-one set-top box, but this approach failed.
 Bandai pulled the @WORLD out of the American market, and shipped the unsold units back to Japan.
 The black-colored units were re-branded ATMARK (without the ATMARK labeling on the front) and sold in the Japanese market.

 By the time the Pippin systems were released, the market was already dominated by the Sega Saturn, Sony PlayStation, and the mostly Windows-based PC.
 In addition, although Apple made efforts to sign on software developers, there was little ready-to-use software for Pippin, the only major publisher being Bandai itself.
 The system's third-party developers consisted solely of small software houses.
 At a price of US$599 on launch, it was considered too expensive.

-When Steve Jobs returned to Apple in 1997, he stopped all Macintosh clone efforts, which shut down the Apple Pippin concept.
-Once Apple stopped all development of the Pippin platform, it affected all parties.
+When Steve Jobs returned to Apple in 1997, he stopped all Macintosh clone efforts, which shut down the Pippin concept.
+Once Apple stopped all Pippin development, it affected all parties.
 Bandai stopped the production of all models of Pippin by mid-1997.
 Katz Media, who was receiving its systems from Bandai, vowed to continue supporting Pippin in a PR notice released June 25, 1997.
 Katz Media reportedly had some 100,000 units committed because of written agreements with companies spanning twenty countries.
 The company would eventually file for bankruptcy by the end of 1998.
 On February 27, 1998, DayStar Digital purchased all remaining inventory of hardware from Bandai and sold the inventory to anyone who would buy them.
 A former employee of DayStar placed sales of the Pippin through its distribution chain as high as 2,000 systems.

 Bandai continued to support its consoles until December 31, 2002.